nadiamariduena/python-intro-2024-privat/z_Tkinter_python_3-8_issue.md

 #### KEEP in mind that the ubuntu that installed came already with this version `python3.12` , this is the version my computer is actually using, the with pyenv i an using the following (for now, because i will be testing more)

+### Before installing, check the versions you already have

 ```javascript
   system
 * 3.7.14 (set by /home/mycomputer/.pyenv/version)